Subscribe to Blog via Email

 I’ve struggled since 2010 to explain this disease in layperson terms.
 It’s actually one of the reasons for my ‘study’ and my blog.
 It’s getting easier, particularly when answering questions.
 However, if Neuroendocrine Cancer knowledge was an iceberg, I’d still be at the tip!
 I did write a post entitled Horrible Hormones which supports an explanation.
 You might like to read it – perhaps helpful to aid your overall understanding of this post.
 But here is a warning ……. it’s a long post and that is because Neuroendocrine Cancer is not just one type, it is many types, and that adds to the complexity.
 It also means that the answer cannot be provided succinctly enough, even in a single sentence, perhaps even in a single short paragraph.

 The other difficult aspect of explaining Neuroendocrine Cancer is the extent of the Anatomy and Physiology of the Neuroendocrine system which appears in numerous parts of the body.
 I’ve written about this before at a time when I was fed up with newspaper reports and on-line articles implying that Neuroendocrine Cancer didn’t exist – e.g. by frequently describing Neuroendocrine Tumours of the Pancreas as Pancreatic Cancer and Neuroendocrine Tumours of the Lung as Lung Cancer.
 During some of my own verbal discussions, mention of the small intestine was frequently met with “so you have Bowel Cancer“.
-NO!
-Good time to refresh yourself with my blog post The Human Anatomy of NET Cancer.
+NO, I DON’T!
+Good time to refresh yourself with my article “Neuroendocrine Cancer is NOT a type of another cancer“.
 This thinking needs to be challenged at every opportunity including while explaining to family and friends.

 The neuroendocrine system is made up of a network of cells that are distributed throughout the body.
 The word neuroendocrine refers to 2 qualities of these cells: they have a similar structure to nerve cells (neurons) and produce hormones like endocrine cells.
 Neuroendocrine cells release hormones into the bloodstream in response to chemical signals from other cells or messages from the nervous system.
-Basically hormones travel in the bloodstream and makes things happen in another part of the body.
+Basically, hormones travel in the bloodstream and makes things happen in another part of the body.

 These neuroendocrine cells are scattered throughout the body performing different roles based on location, e.g. Neuroendocrine cells in the digestive system regulate intestinal movements and the release of digestive enzymes

-When Neuroendocrine tumours develop in these cells, they can not only then spread to other locations but they can also secrete excess amounts of hormones and substances which can cause an adverse effect on the body’s natural rhythm.
+When Neuroendocrine tumours develop in these cells, they can not only then spread to other locations, but they can also secrete excess amounts of hormones and substances which can cause an adverse effect on the body’s natural rhythm.
 A collection of these symptoms is known as a syndrome.
 There are several different syndromes depending on the location and type of Neuroendocrine Tumour BUT not everyone will be affected in this way.

-The presence of the syndrome nearly always indicates the disease has metastasized (spread) and that the tumours are functional.
-Sometimes tumours are non-functional (i.e. they do not secrete excess hormones or cause symptoms), these non-functional types can be even more difficult to diagnose than their functional counterparts often leading to presentation at very advanced stages.
+The presence of the syndrome nearly always indicates the tumours are functional.
+The majority of tumours are non-functional (i.e. they do not overly secrete excess hormones or cause symptoms), these non-functional types can be even more difficult to diagnose.

-I found it very difficult to write a short and generic explanation of the word ‘Neuroendocrine‘ in relation to cancer – no wonder I seem to spend 10 minutes verbally explaining to people and…… no wonder they sometimes look at me with glazed eyes 🙂 However, this is my offer.
+I found it very difficult to write a short and generic explanation of the word ‘Neuroendocrine‘ in relation to cancer – no wonder I seem to spend 10 minutes verbally explaining to people and…… no wonder they sometimes look at me with glazed eyes.
+However, this is my offer.
 This is as brief as I can make it to provide understanding.
 I’ve cut out more than I’ve left behind and feel like I’m short-changing you!
-However, it needs to be basic and it needs to be short.
+However, it needs to be basic, and it needs to be short.

 To summarise, I intentionally made this explanation as generic as possible.
 Trying to explain every single type of Neuroendocrine Cancer will confuse and tire the best listener.
 If I was using this today, I would add my own additional comment about where my tumours were found and what treatment I’ve had – this I can do without a script!
 However, if you think this explanation is of use when verbally explaining Neuroendocrine in relation to your cancer, please feel free to share my blog post to aid understanding.